saylordotorg/course_arth304/Unit02.md

+---
+layout: default
+title: "ARTH304 - African Art"
+course: ARTH304
+course_fulltitle: "African Art"
+course_description: "Exploration of the objects, images, and sites representing the diverse ethnic and artistic heritage of Africa, with particular emphasis on the role of art as manifested in the lifestyles, spiritualties, and philosophies of particular African societies."
+---
 **Unit 2: The Maghreb: Northernmost Africa and the Sahara** <span id="2"></span>
 *This section studies prehistoric rock art in the Maghreb and briefly